User Guide

 Usage: randominitialpoint

-Avoid, or not, overlap with fixed molecules at initial point
+Avoid, or not, overlap with fixed molecules at initial point:

-(avoiding this overlaps is generally recommended, but sometimes
+(avoiding this overlaps is generally recommended, but sometimes generates gaps that are too large)

 Usage: avoid_overlap yes/no

-Change the maximum number of optimization loops (if this option is used
+Change the maximum number of optimization loops:

-inside the structure section, it affects the number of optimization
+(if this option is used inside the structure section, it affects the number of optimization

-loops only of that specific structure):
+loops only of that specific structure)

 Usage: nloop [integer]

-Change the precision required for the solution: how close the solution
+Change the precision required for the solution:

-must be to the desired distances to be considered correct.
+How close the solution must be to the desired distances to be considered correct.

 Usage: precision [real] (Default: 0.01)